 Reporting and compliance

 EOH complies with the relevant environmental, social and governance regulatory reporting requirements.
-Such reporting is guided by the Global Reporting Initiatives ('GRI') guidelines.
+Such reporting is guided by the Global Reporting Initiatives (GRI) Standards.